On proper splinters in positive characteristic: Introduction

 For that purpose, we introduce in \cref{def:O_equiv} the notion of $\mcO$-equivalence for separated schemes of finite type over a Noetherian base.
-By \cref{prop:K-O-eq}, this notion coincides with that of $K$-equivalence of equidimensional smooth projective varieties over a field $k$, provided resolution of singularities holds over $k$.
-As before, but now for morphisms that are not necessarily finite, the new idea is to use the exceptional inverse image functor of Grothendieck, which allows for more flexibility.
-In \cref{prop:d_equiv_implies_o_equiv}, we show the analogue of \cite[Thm.~1.4(2)]{kawamata_d_equivalence_and_k_equivalence} concerned with $K$-equivalence\,: if two smooth projective varieties $X$ and $Y$ over a field $k$ are derived-equivalent and if $K_X$ or $-K_X$ is big, then $X$ and $Y$ are $\mcO$-equivalent.
-As such, Theorem~\ref{thm:D-splinter} and Theorem~\ref{thm:D-gFr} follow from the following more general\,:
+By \cref{prop:K-O-eq}, this notion coincides with the classical notion of $K$-equivalence in the case of normal Gorenstein varieties over a field.
+As before, but now for proper morphisms that are not necessarily finite, the new idea is to use the exceptional inverse image functor of Grothendieck, which allows for more flexibility.
+In \cref{prop:d_equiv_implies_o_equiv}, we observe that Kawamata's \cite[Thm.~1.4(2)]{kawamata_d_equivalence_and_k_equivalence}, stating that two $D$-equivalent smooth projective complex varieties $X$ and $Y$ with $K_X$ or $-K_X$ big are $K$-equivalent, extends to the case of normal Gorenstein projective varieties over an arbitrary field.
+If in addition either $X$ or $Y$ has at worst canonical singularities, then $X$ and $Y$ are in fact, by \cref{prop:K_equvialence-eqivalence_implies_small_birational_map}\labelcref{item:one_canonical_proper} and \cref{prop:K-O-eq}, strongly $\mcO$-equivalent in the sense of \cref{def:O_equiv}.
+As is well-known, a splinter (resp.\ a globally $F$-regular variety) has pseudo-rational singularities, see \cref{prop:bhatt_normal_CM}, and a pseudo-rational normal Gorenstein variety has canonical singularities, see \cref{prop:canonical_pseudorational_Gorenstein}.
+As such, Theorem~\ref{thm:D-splinter} and Theorem~\ref{thm:D-gFr} follow from the following\,:

+\begin{thm-intro} Let $X$ and $Y$ be proper varieties over a field $k$ of positive characteristic.
+Assume that $X$ and~$Y$ are strongly $\mcO$-equivalent.
+Then\,: